Requirement for inclusion of papers within the thesis

 Where a thesis is entirely comprised of papers, some disciplines may specify a minimum number of papers to be included, refer to your Group specific guidelines.

-The candidate should normally be principal author (that is, responsible for the intellectual content and the majority of writing of the text) of any work included in the body of the thesis.
-Where a paper has been co-authored, the candidate is required to have made a substantial contribution to the intellectual content and writing of the text, Co-authored work in which the candidate was a minor author can only be used and referenced in the way common to any other research publication cited in the thesis.
+The candidate should normally be principal author (that is, responsible for the intellectual content and the majority of writing) of any work included in the body of the thesis.
+Where a paper has been co-authored, the candidate is required to have made a substantial contribution to the intellectual content and writing.
+Co-authored work in which the candidate was a minor author can only be used and referenced in the way common to any other research publication cited in the thesis.
 A signature from the corresponding author is required in order to include co- authored material in the body of the thesis, refer to the declarations section below.

 Some disciplines may specify a variation to the authorship requirement, refer to your Group specific guidelines.